Sassafras

 Issues and Troubleshooting

-• Plant sassafras in an area with ample space for growth
+• Provide ample space for growth

-• Remove any unwanted seedlings or suckers promptly
+• Remove seedlings and suckers promptly

 • Discolored or wilting leaves

-• Stunted growth or dieback of branches
+• Stunted growth or dieback

 History and Folklore